 Medicare FAQs

-In summary, to be eligible for payment of a Medicare benefit the service is required to be ‘clinically relevant’ and medically necessary.
-Generally, this means the service is accepted by your peers as being necessary for the appropriate treatment of the patient.
+- is required to be ‘clinically relevant’ and medically necessary.
+Generally, this means the service is accepted by your peers as being necessary for the appropriate treatment of the patient; and

 It is also important to remember that a practitioner is personally responsible for all item numbers that are billed under their provider number.
-Work with your practice manager to set up a system to regularly review items that have been billed under your provider number and ensure you understand the full item descriptor and the explanatory notes that are relevant to each item you are billing.
+Work with your practice manager to set up a system to always review items that have been billed under your provider number and ensure you understand the full item descriptor and the explanatory notes that are relevant to each item you are billing.

 When you make a Medicare claim for a service (bulk-billed or otherwise), it is a legal requirement that you maintain an adequate and contemporaneous medical record of the service.
 To be adequate, the record needs to: